smartvokat/optimus_hash/README.md

 A small library to obfuscated integers based on Knuth's multiplicative hashing algorithm.
 The algorithm is fast, reversable and has zero collisions.

+This comes in very handy when you have e.g. integer based primary keys in your database and you don't want to expose them to the outside world.

 ## Installation

 The package can be installed by adding `optimus_hash` to your list of dependencies in `mix.exs`: